Contagion (2011 film): Plot

-Conspiracy theorist Alan Krumwiede blogs about the virus.
-He claims to have cured himself of the virus using a homeopathic cure derived from forsythia.
+Conspiracy theorist Alan Krumwiede claims he cured himself of the virus using a homeopathic cure derived from forsythia.
 People seeking forsythia violently overwhelm pharmacies.
-Krumwiede, having faked being infected to boost sales of forsythia, is arrested for conspiracy and securities fraud.

-Hextall inoculates herself with the experimental vaccine, then visits her infected father.
-She does not contract MEV-1 and the vaccine is declared a success.
+Krumwiede, having faked being infected to boost forsythia sales, is arrested for conspiracy and securities fraud, though his fanbase immediately bails him out.
+Meanwhile, Hextall inoculates herself with the experimental vaccine and then visits her infected father.
+She does not contract MEV-1, and the vaccine is declared successful.
 The CDC awards vaccinations by lottery based on birthdates.
-By this time, the pandemic's death toll has reached 2.5 million in the U.S. and 26 million worldwide.
+By this time, the death toll has reached 2.5 million in the U.S. and 26 million worldwide.

-Earlier in Hong Kong, WHO epidemiologist Dr. Leonora Orantes and public health officials comb through security videotapes of Beth's contacts in a Macau casino and identify her as the index case.
-Government official Sun Feng kidnaps Orantes as leverage to obtain a vaccine for his village, holding her for months.
-WHO officials provide the village with the earliest vaccines, and she is released.
-When she learns the vaccines were placebos, she goes to warn the village.
-Mitch stages a home "prom" for Jory after her boyfriend Andrew receives the vaccine, as life begins to return to normal.
+Earlier in Hong Kong, World Health Organization (WHO) epidemiologist Dr. Leonora Orantes and public health officials comb through CCTV footage of Beth's contacts in a Macau casino and identify her as the index case.
+Government official Sun Feng, believing the US has secretly developed a vaccine, kidnaps and holds Orantes for months as leverage to obtain the first vaccines for his village.
+WHO officials provide the village with fake vaccines, and Orantes is released.
+Learning the vaccines were placebos, Orantes goes to warn the village.
+Meanwhile, life begins to return to normal, with public venues accessible for those with a vaccine bracelet.

-In a flashback to the spillover event, a bulldozer from Emhoff's company clears rainforest in China, disturbing bats.
-One bat finds shelter in a pig farm and drops an infected piece of banana that is then consumed by a pig.
-The pig is then slaughtered and is prepared by a chef in a Macau casino, who, without washing his hands, transmits the virus to Beth via a handshake.
+In a flashback to the spillover event, a bulldozer from Beth's company clears a tree in China, disturbing a bat colony.
+One bat takes shelter in a pig farm and drops a piece of infected banana, which is consumed by one of the pigs.
+The pig is slaughtered and prepared by a chef in a Macau casino, who, without washing his hands, transmits the virus to Beth via a handshake.